kdpkst/Pandemic-Database/README.md

 ## Introduction
-The projecg aims to develop a pandemic monitoring and management system (PMMS).
+The project aims to develop a pandemic monitoring and management system (PMMS).
 The database is designed based on PMMS.
 No C/Java programming in this project, only database design is involved and represented in sql.